Sample grids at specified (x,y) locations

 grdtrack reads one or more grid files (or a Sandwell/Smith IMG files) and a table (from file or standard input; but see -E for exception) with (x,y) [or (lon,lat)] positions in the first two columns (more columns may be present).
 It interpolates the grid(s) at the positions in the table and writes out the table with the interpolated values added as (one or more) new columns.
 Alternatively (-C), the input is considered to be line-segments and we create orthogonal cross-profiles at each data point or with an equidistant separation and sample the grid(s) along these profiles.
 A bicubic [Default], bilinear, B-spline or nearest-neighbor (see -n) interpolation is used, requiring boundary conditions at the limits of the region (see -n; Default uses “natural” conditions (second partial derivative normal to edge is zero) unless the grid is automatically recognized as periodic.)

-- For track resampling (if -C or -E are set) we can select how this is to be performed.
+For track resampling (if -C or -E are set) we can select how this is to be performed.
 Append f to keep original points, but add intermediate points if needed [Default], m as f, but first follow meridian (along y) then parallel (along x), p as f, but first follow parallel (along y) then meridian (along x), r to resample at equidistant locations; input points are not necessarily included in the output, and R as r, but adjust given spacing to fit the track length exactly.
-Finally, append +l if distances should be measured along rhumb lines (loxodromes).
+Finally, append +l if geographic distances should be measured along rhumb lines (loxodromes) instead of great circles.
 Ignored unless -C is used.

-- Use input line segments to create an equidistant and (optionally) equally-spaced set of crossing profiles along which we sample the grid(s) [Default simply samples the grid(s) at the input locations].
+Use input line segments to create an equidistant and (optionally) equally-spaced set of crossing profiles along which we sample the grid(s) [Default simply samples the grid(s) at the input locations].
 Specify two length scales that control how the sampling is done: length sets the full length of each cross-profile, while ds is the sampling spacing along each cross-profile.
-Optionally, append /spacing for an equidistant spacing between cross-profiles [Default erects cross-profiles at the input coordinates].
+Optionally, append /spacing for an equidistant spacing between cross-profiles [Default erects cross-profiles at the input coordinates]; see -A for how resampling the input track is controlled.
 By default, all cross-profiles have the same direction (left to right as we look in the direction of the input line segment).
 Append +a to alternate the direction of cross-profiles, or v to enforce either a “west-to-east” or “south-to-north” view.
 By default the entire profiles are output.
 Choose to only output the left or right halves of the profiles by appending +l or +r, respectively.
 Append suitable units to length; it sets the unit used for ds [and spacing] (See Units below).
 The default unit for geographic grids is meter while Cartesian grids implies the user unit.
 The output columns will be lon, lat, dist, azimuth, z1, z2, …, zn (The zi are the sampled values for each of the n grids)

 - -Rxmin/xmax/ymin/ymax[+r][+uunit] (more …)